What a Joe Biden presidency means for taxes, well being care, housing, pupil debt — and one other COVID-19 stimulus bundle - FACTS MATTER ADDISON

 MARKETWATCH FRONT PAGE

-Joe Biden is poised to develop into the nation’s subsequent president after campaigning on an bold home agenda.
+Joe Biden is poised to turn into the nation’s subsequent president after campaigning on an bold home agenda.
 See full story.

-‘She is poised to not simply put actually huge cracks in that cup ceiling on this election, however she’s poised to interrupt the glass ceiling in a future election.’
+‘She is poised to not simply put actually massive cracks in that tumbler ceiling on this election, however she’s poised to interrupt the glass ceiling in a future election.’
 See full story.

-Joe Biden’s pandemic plan: obligatory face masks, paid sick depart, restoring Obamacare and free COVID-19 checks
+Joe Biden’s pandemic plan: necessary face masks, paid sick depart, restoring Obamacare and free COVID-19 assessments

 The Infectious Ailments Society of America tells MarketWatch that it helps Biden’s ‘laudable’ plans to fight COVID-19.
 See full story.